 If you’re reading this article, thinking ‘shoot, I’m always doubting myself and worrying about what will happen if I fail’, take a deep breath.

-Your mindset is not fixed – you get to create your own mindset by establishing a consistent mindset practice.
+Your mindset is not fixed – you get to create your own mindset by establishing a consistent daily mindset practice.

 In her famous research, Stanford psychologist Carol Dweck proves humans have the ability to change our beliefs, and the simplest shift can have a profound impact on our lives (source).